RMITJake/SEPM-A2/README.md

     2. Choose different options from the main menu as provided by the application.

 6. Exiting the Application:
-    1. To exit the application, choose `E` at any point.
+    1. To exit the application, Enter `E` at any point.

 ## Using the program